volegas/todo_nuxt-firebase/README.md

 Behind the scenes
 - If a user called "Mary" has picked "Monica" all her texts will be redone by monica.
-- Before sending the prompt to runway the server repla
+- Before sending the prompt to runway the server replaces all the personal names with the respecti